Process-Based Risk Measures and Risk-Averse Control of Discrete-Time Systems: Risk Measures Based on Observable Processes

 In general, time consistency does not imply the local property, unless additional conditions are satisfied.

 Conceptually, the one-step conditional risk mappings play a similar role to one-step conditional expectations, and will be very useful when an analog of the tower property is involved.
 At this stage, without further refinement of assumptions, it remains a fairly abstract and general object that is hard to characterize.
-In \cite{Ruszczynski2010Markov}, a special form of this one-step conditional risk mappings was imposed, which was well suited for Markovian applications, but it is unclear whether other forms of such mappings exist.
-In order to gain deeper understanding of these concepts, in the following we introduce a stronger notion of time consistency, and we argue that any one-step conditional risk mapping is of the form postulated in \cite{Ruszczynski2010Markov}.
+In \cite{jaskiewicz2013persistently}, for the case of the expected utility model, $\rho_t$ was a conditional expectation of a pointwise monotonic transformation of its argument.
+In \cite{Ruszczynski2010Markov}, a more general, but seemingly special form of this one-step conditional risk mappings was imposed, which was well suited for Markovian applications, but it was unclear whether other forms of such mappings exist.
+In order to gain deeper understanding of these concepts, we introduce a stronger notion of time consistency, and we argue that any one-step conditional risk mapping is of the form postulated in \cite{Ruszczynski2010Markov}.
 To this end, we use the particular structure of the space $\left(\Xc^T, \Bc(\Xc)^T\right)$ and the way a probability measure is defined on this space.